mendhak/eleventy-satisfactory/posts/post-with-an-image.md

 ## Using the `figure` shortcode

 The `figure` shortcode is similar to the above, but it has some extra features.
 It produces a figure with an image, and a figcaption that supports Markdown.
-Clicking the image displays it in a lightbox.
+There are some width options, and the lightbox can be disabled.

 Here is the code: